MHS Video Connect Improves Mission Effectiveness and Care Quality

+The following article is a first-person account by Army Lt.
+Col. (Dr.) Robert Cornfeld, chief health information officer and pediatric gastroenterologist at Madigan Army Medical Center at Joint Base Lewis-McChord in Washington.

+MHS Video Connect, the Defense Health Agency’s new comprehensive telehealth platform, puts Military Health System patients at the center of care by meeting them where they are – at home, their duty station, or wherever they happen to be.
+Open to all active duty service members, retirees, and their families enrolled in a military hospital or clinic, this web-based platform empowers patients to meet with their military health provider virtually through live video on any internet-connected computer, tablet, or mobile device.

-Army Lt.
-Col (Dr.) Robert Cornfeld explains how MHS Video Connect's convenient, secure, and easy-to-use virtual video visit capability helps providers keep patients on mission and improves engagement with them, directly leading to better health outcomes.
+MHS Video Connect's convenient, secure, and easy-to-use virtual video visit capability helps providers keep patients on mission and improves engagement with them, directly leading to better health outcomes.
+My patients have been thrilled with using MHS Video Connect and as more use it, demand for the platform will grow.

+As a military clinician with years of providing virtual care and who now uses MHS Video Connect frequently, I believe the platform’s appeal in part lies in how it enables a return to the historical model of providers delivering care wherever the patient was, usually at home.
+For the past century or so, however, we have brought patients to our home turf at the hospital.
+MHS Video Connect offers many of the benefits of traditional at-home care with modern tools, bringing care to the point of need in ways that medicine has not for more than a hundred years.

 |Date Taken: